When you have a claim, it’s important to take your vehicle to an MPI accredited repair shop of your choice that is qualified to repair your vehicle.

 Accredited shops have demonstrated that they meet stringent repair standards and have made the commitment to ensure they have the right training, tooling and equipment to complete proper and safe repairs.

-This increase in sophisticated materials and systems is making vehicle repairs more complicated and specialized, increasing the need for additional training, tooling and equipment to ensure proper repairs.
+This rise in sophisticated materials and systems is making vehicle repairs more complicated and specialized, increasing the need for additional training, tooling and equipment to ensure proper repairs.

-You can find an accredited repair shop that is qualified to repair your vehicle using our Find An Accredited Repair Shop search tool.
+You can find an accredited repair shop that is qualified to repair your vehicle using our repair shop locator tool.
 Repairs to vehicles that require specialized repair processes, such as those with complex materials, may need to be completed by an Original Equipment Manufacturer certified or qualified facility.

-The I-CAR Gold Class certification tells you the shop personnel have taken I-CAR training courses and are proficient in all phases of auto repair.
+The I-CAR Gold Class certification identifies that shop personnel have taken I-CAR training courses and are proficient in all phases of auto repair.
 We are proud of our partnership with I-CAR because it sets the standard for auto body repair that ensures passenger safety and cost-efficiency.

 Seeking out an accredited repair shop is also important when it comes to commercial claims.
 Manitoba Public Insurance has established a list of accredited commercial repair shops that are equipped to complete proper and safe repairs to commercial vehicles:

 If you choose to use a repairer not on this accredited list, please contact your adjuster for further instructions.